bahmutov/csv-load-sync/README.md

 ## Comments

-Blank lines and lines starting with `#` are skipped, but make sure the first line is always the headers line.
+Blank lines and lines starting with `#` are skipped.

 ## Skip columns